Regression thresholds for guarded rollouts

 Guarded rollouts availability

-All LaunchDarkly accounts include a limited number of guarded rollouts.
-Use these to evaluate the feature in real-world deployments.
+All LaunchDarkly accounts include a limited trial of guarded rollouts.
+Use this to evaluate the feature in real-world releases.

-For each metric you use in a guarded rollout, you can use the LaunchDarkly default regression threshold or a custom threshold:
+For each metric in a guarded rollout, you can use the LaunchDarkly default regression threshold or set a custom threshold:

-- The Default option uses LaunchDarkly’s standard regression threshold.
-This option is appropriate for most guarded rollouts.
+- The Default option uses LaunchDarkly’s standard regression threshold, appropriate for most use cases.

-- The Set custom thresholds option lets you specify a custom threshold.
-This option requires familiarity with statistical analysis concepts, which are explained below.
+- The Set custom thresholds option lets you define a custom regression threshold.
+This option requires familiarity with statistical concepts, which are explained below.

 Minimum context requirement for guarded rollouts